catjobe/BIS15W2024_cberevoescu/all_labs_hw/hw8_tidy_data/hw8.md

 ## 11 Tamarama Beach           29.7   39.6   57.0    50.3  20.4   15.5
 ```

-#### Thus, the beach that was the MOST polluted in 2013 was Bondi Beach, with a enterococci_cfu_100ml of 32.224138 cfu.
+#### Thus, the beach that was the MOST polluted in 2013 was Bondi Beach, with a enterococci_cfu_100ml of 32.224138 cfu/100mL.

 ### 10. Please complete the class project survey at: [BIS 15L Group Project](https://forms.gle/H2j69Z3ZtbLH3efW6).